vincentcreusot/10x-csv-api/README.md

 Uses some tools.
 A Makefile is provided for the common tasks.

 The testing script uses `bash`, `curl` and `jq` for JSON parsing.
+It is written using go 1.21 as specified in the `go.mod` file.

 ### Build
 There is a `build` target that builds the go source code to a `10x-csv-api` binary.